ukncsc/lme/docs/upgrading.md

 ![Delete Originals](delete-originals.png)

-***NOTE*** This script should only be used if your LME instance has sufficient spare storage capacity to contain a duplicate version of all existing logs and their originals at the same time, as the script will effectively double the log volume stored until the original indices are deleted.
+***NOTE:*** *This script should only be used if your LME instance has sufficient spare storage capacity to contain a duplicate version of all existing logs and their originals at the same time, as the script will effectively double the log volume stored until the original indices are deleted.*

 If the script causes errors, or you do not have sufficient free storage to re-index in this manner, it may be necessary to modify the script to re-index only a small number of indices at a time.
 This can be done by changing the wildcard selection to match only specific dates, e.g. a month at a time, as shown below, which would re-index only those log events from October 2020: